Harvard Square: Location

-The heart of Harvard Square is the junction of Massachusetts Avenue and Brattle Street.
-Massachusetts Avenue enters from the southeast (a few miles after crossing the Charles River from Boston at MIT), and turns sharply to the north at the intersection, which is dominated by a large pedestrian space incorporating the current MBTA subway headhouse (entrance), an older subway headhouse building which formerly housed a newsstand, a visitor information kiosk, and a small open-air performance space ("The Pit").
-Brattle Street and John F. Kennedy Street merge from the southwest, joining Massachusetts Avenue at 1 Brattle Street, where another newsstand used to be located.
-The Harvard/MIT Cooperative Society main building forms the western streetwall at the intersection, along with a bank and some retail shops.
+The center of Harvard Square is the junction of Massachusetts Avenue and Brattle Street.
+Massachusetts Avenue enters from the southeast, a few miles after crossing the Charles River from Boston near the MIT campus, and turns sharply north at the intersection.
+Brattle Street and John F. Kennedy Street merge from the southwest and join Massachusetts Avenue at that point.
+The area is dominated by a large pedestrian space that includes the MBTA subway headhouse (entrance) and the historic Harvard Square Subway Kiosk, which formerly housed the Out of Town News newsstand.

+The main building of the Harvard/MIT Cooperative Society forms part of the western side of the intersection, along with a bank and several retail shops; on the eastern side is the walled enclosure of Harvard Yard.

 Nearby places

-The walled enclosure of Harvard Yard is adjacent, with Harvard University, Harvard Extension School, Harvard Art Museums, Semitic Museum, Peabody Museum of Archaeology and Ethnology, and Museum of Natural History just short walks away.
+The core of the campus of Harvard University lies in the vicinity of Harvard Square, including Harvard Yard as well as the Harvard Extension School, the Harvard Art Museums, the Semitic Museum, the Peabody Museum of Archaeology and Ethnology, and the Harvard Museum of Natural History.

-Other institutions in the general neighborhood include the Cambridge Public Library, Lesley University, the Longy School of Music, the Episcopal Divinity School, the Cambridge Rindge and Latin School, American Repertory Theater, the Cooper-Frost-Austin House, the Hooper-Lee-Nichols House, and the Longfellow House–Washington's Headquarters National Historic Site.
+Other institutions in the surrounding area include the Cambridge Public Library, Lesley University, the Longy School of Music, the Episcopal Divinity School, the Cambridge Rindge and Latin School, the American Repertory Theater, the Cooper-Frost-Austin House, the Hooper-Lee-Nichols House, and the Longfellow House–Washington's Headquarters National Historic Site.

-The high pedestrian traffic makes Harvard Square and Brattle Square, a block away, a gathering place for street musicians and buskers.
-Singer-songwriter Tracy Chapman, who attended nearby Tufts University, is known to have played here during her college years.
-Amanda Palmer, of the Dresden Dolls, regularly performed here as a "living statue".
-Another frequent performer over the years has been indie rock guitarist Mary Lou Lord.
-The Flying Karamazov Brothers also performed regularly in Brattle Square.
+Due to its high pedestrian traffic, Harvard Square and nearby Brattle Square (the intersection of Brattle St. and Mt.
+Auburn St.) serve as gathering places for street musicians and buskers.
+Singer-songwriter Tracy Chapman, who attended nearby Tufts University, performed there during her college years.
+Amanda Palmer, a member of the Dresden Dolls, also performed in the square as a "living statue".
+Other performers who have appeared there include indie rock guitarist Mary Lou Lord and the juggling troupe The Flying Karamazov Brothers.

-A small bronze statue of "Doo Doo," a puppet created by Igor Fokin, sits at the corner of Brattle Street and Eliot Street, in honor of Fokin and all the street performers.
-Fokin performed regularly in Brattle Square after immigrating from Russia and before his death.
-The statue is the work of Konstantin Simun.
+A small bronze statue of "Doo Doo," a puppet created by Igor Fokin, stands at the corner of Brattle Street and Eliot Street.
+The memorial honors Fokin and other street performers who have performed in the square.
+The statue was created by Konstantin Simun in 2001.